 You can add unlimited number of Goals to track in Piwik (newsletter subscription, file download, ‘thank you’ page, etc.).
 Learn more about how to track your website Goals in the Goal Tracking documentation.

-Piwik provides advanced Ecommerce Tracking and Reporting functionnality.
+Piwik provides advanced Ecommerce Tracking and Reporting functionality.
 Learn more in the page Ecommerce Analytics.

-2) include a Web Analytics opt-out feature on your site (using a simple iframe), and
+2) Include a analytics opt-out feature on your site (using a simple iframe),

-To configure Privacy features in Piwik, log in as a Super User, click "Settings" then click “Privacy”.
+To configure Privacy features in Piwik, log in as a Super User, click “Administration” then click “Privacy”.
 Learn more: Configure Privacy settings in Piwik.

 On many websites, you want to track when visitors download your brochure, a photo, a software, etc. Piwik automatically track these clicks as Downloads, and reports them under Actions > Downloads.

 Piwik will automatically detect a download as a click on a link that ends with one of the following file extensions: 7z, aac, arc, arj, asf, asx, avi, bin, bz, bz2, csv, deb, dmg, doc, exe, flv, gif, gz, gzip, hqx, jar, jpg, jpeg, js, mp2, mp3, mp4, mpg, mpeg, mov, movie, msi, msp, odb, odf, odg, odp, ods, odt, ogg, ogv, pdf, phps, png, ppt, qt, qtm, ra, ram, rar, rpm, sea, sit, tar, tbz, tbz2, tgz, torrent, txt, wav, wma, wmv, wpd, xls, xml, z, zip.

 When you use the Log Importer, files with one of the file extensions listed above will be automatically tracked as downloads in Piwik.

 <a href='http://linkedin.com'>LinkedIn Profile</a>